magento/devdocs/README.md

 ## Build using Vagrant

-To build the site locally using Vagrant you need only the files in the `vagrant/` directory.
+To build the site locally using Vagrant you need only type `vagrant up` in the project directory.
-For more information, see the [Vagrant README](vagrant/README.md).
+For more information, see the [Vagrant README](VAGRANT-README.md).

 ## Requirements